Stella's Science Blog

 Every practice such as engaging in a specific sport, learning a language, or becoming a skilled piano player is shaping the brain through its inherent plasticity and ability to adapt.
 Yet, yogic practices shape the brain in a very specific way.

 Almost 100 years ago Paramahansa Yogananda stated that the brain and the spine, the central nervous system, are the altar of God.
 Yogic and meditation practices serve to prepare the brain so that higher (clear and aware) states of consciousness can occur naturally.
 Advanced meditators often report that, rather than in a strenuous act, they effortlessly “drop” into these states, when they are calm and at ease.
-Neuroscientific studies reveal more and more what this preparation of the nervous system is and how it establishes within the brain.
+Neuroscientific studies reveal more and more what this preparation of the nervous system is and how it is established within the brain.

 Every practice such as engaging in a specific sport, learning a language, or becoming a skilled piano player is shaping the brain through its inherent plasticity and ability to adapt.
 Yet, yogic practices shape the brain in a very specific way.
-Brain imaging studies over the past two decades show that meditation practice cause structural changes in the brain that modify the volume and neural density of certain brain areas as well as intra- and interhemispheric connectivity.
+Brain imaging studies over the past two decades show that meditation practice causes structural changes in the brain that modify the volume and neural density of certain brain areas as well as intra- and interhemispheric connectivity.
 These structural changes go along with alterations in brain function.
 Areas that show changes from meditation practice are associated with “self and emotion regulation”, meta-awareness (making awareness itself an object of attention), body awareness, and memory processes.
-These neural changes match the reported experience of being more emotionally balanced or more mindful, and correlate with studies measuring increased memory performance in meditators.
+These neural changes match the reported experience of being more emotionally balanced or more mindful and correlate with studies measuring increased memory performance in meditators.
 Thus, neuroscience reveals more and more how the altar of God is altered through a dedicated meditation practice and what the neurophysiological basis of higher states of consciousness is.

 Main references